lu-se/vue-template/README.md

 ### Install lu-template

-Get a hold of the LU webmall, unpack it and rename the folder to `lumall` and put it in the `public` folder.
+Get a hold of the LU webmall (unfortunately not publically available anymore), unpack it and rename the folder to `lumall` and put it in the `public` folder.

 ### [index.html](https://github.com/johandalabacka/vue-template-test/tree/master/index.html)